mshapiro2025/elasticscript/README.md

 # Elastic Stack Script

+## Created for SYS255 Final Project - Molly Shapiro and Natalie Eckles

 This is a set of four scripts for setting up a basic Elastic stack.

 The stack contains Elasticsearch, Kibana, Winlogbeat with Sysmon, and Filebeat with Syslog.